 Going ‘cold turkey’ – where you stop using cocaine on your own – is not recommended if you are a heavy user.
 Cocaine withdrawal is harsh, and you shouldn’t try to handle it on your own.

 First, you may need to be admitted for medical detox.
 Currently, there are no medications approved by the US Food and Drug Administration to treat cocaine addiction.
 Medically supervised detox is your best option to help manage the severe withdrawal symptoms and drug cravings, followed by psychotherapy.

-Then preferably, you should go to an inpatient addiction treatment centre to complete an individualised addiction programme that includes intensive psychotherapy, a healthy eating and exercise programme, and holistic therapies to heal mind, body and soul.
+Then preferably, you should go to an inpatient addiction treatment centre to complete an individualised addiction Program that includes intensive psychotherapy, a healthy eating and exercise Program, and holistic therapies to heal mind, body and soul.

 Is it possible to recover from cocaine addiction?

 Cocaine is a highly addictive stimulant drug, and the side effects of abuse can be devastating.
 Cocaine overdose can be fatal.
 That being said, it’s possible to recover from cocaine addiction.